Skip to Content

 Redmond's Neighborhoods

-Redmond comprises ten neighborhoods, with Downtown and Overlake serving as the City’s urban neighborhoods.
+Redmond comprises ten neighborhoods, with Downtown and the Overlake Intercultural District serving as the City’s urban neighborhoods.
 The Bear Creek, Sammamish Valley, Southeast Redmond, and Willows/Rose Hill neighborhoods encompass various land uses, including business parks, industrial areas, and residential spaces.
 Education Hill, Grass Lawn, Idylwood, and North Redmond primarily consist of residential land uses.

 Sign Up for Our Newsletter